sumit-pillai/Automated-customer-segmentation-engine-python/README.md

 # Automated-customer-segmentation-engine-python

-Predicts the next three most preferable loan types, the preferable loan amounts, the right time to pitch the next offer.
+-Segments Customers into different clusters using K-Means

+-Predicts the top 3 next preferable loans based on historical data

+-Recommends an appropriate loan amount for each customer

+-Suggests the best time to pitch a loan offer based on past borrowing behavior